|Dates:||September 15 – December 13|

 While in Chambok we study the Environment and Conservation theme, while also having the opportunity to trek to waterfalls, make traditional crafts, and volunteer in the women-run restaurant.
 Through our homestays we experience a day in the life of rural farmers by helping out with the growing of rice and vegetables, and assisting with the farm animals such as cows, chickens and pigs.

-Saying a sad goodbye to our dear friends in Chambok, we head off on our Student Planned Weekend.
-This weekend is totally planned by the students, with basic parameters put in place and a budget with which to work.
+Saying a sad goodbye to our dear friends in Chambok, we head off on our Student Planned Module.
+This module is totally planned by the students, with basic parameters put in place and a budget with which to work.
 We can’t wait to hear what the group will do!

 Siem Reap and Angkor Wat